Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes: Discussion

 \section{Discussion}

-In our quantitative and qualitative analysis, ECB+ showed the lower average size of coreference chains and lower lexical diversity measured by all three metrics, e.g., $F1_{CoNLL}$ on a primitive CDCR method, number of unique lemmas of phrases' heads, and phrasing diversity metric (PD).
-NewsWCL50 shows that annotating both identity, synonym, metonymy/meronymy, bridging and subject-predicate coreference relations yields an increase of the lexical diversity in the annotated chains (see \Cref{tab:comp}).
-Consequently, the increased lexical diversity results in a higher level of semantic complexity and abstractness in the annotated coreferential chains, i.e., resolution of some mentions requires an understanding of the context in which they appear.
-The increase in the lexical diversity and in the level of abstractness of coreference chains poses a new challenge to the established CDCR models.
+In our quantitative and qualitative analysis, ECB+ showed the smaller average size of coreference chains and the lower lexical diversity measured by all three metrics, e.g., $F1_{CoNLL}$ on a primitive CDCR method, number of unique lemmas of phrases' heads, and phrasing diversity metric (PD).
+NewsWCL50 shows that annotating both identity, synonym, metonymy/meronymy, bridging, and subject-predicate coreference relations yields an increase of the lexical diversity in the annotated chains (see \Cref{tab:comp}).
+Consequently, the increased lexical diversity results in a higher level of semantic complexity and abstractness in the annotated coreferential chains, i.e., the resolution of some mentions requires an understanding of the context in which they appear.
+Annotating NewsWCL50 leads to lower inter-coder reliability compared to ECB+ and indicates of a more challenging task for humans to capture looser coreference relations.
+The increase in the lexical diversity and the abstractness of coreference chains thus poses a new challenge to the established CDCR models.

-Although ECB+ annotates narrowly-defined coreference chains with smaller lexical diversity on a subtopic level, ECB+ creates a lexical ambiguity challenge, i.e., CDCR models need to resolve mentions on the mixed documents of two subtopics, which contain verbs that refer to different events \cite{cybulska-vossen-2014-using, upadhyay-etal-2016-revisiting, Cattan2021a}.
-Therefore, ECB+ and NewsWCL50 establish two diverse CDCR tasks: a lexical ambiguity challenge and a high lexical diversity challenge.
+Although ECB+ annotates narrowly-defined coreference chains with smaller lexical diversity on a subtopic level, ECB+ creates a lexical ambiguity challenge, i.e., CDCR models need to resolve mentions on the mixed documents of two subtopics, which contain verbs that refer to different events \cite{cybulska-vossen-2014-using,upadhyay-etal-2016-revisiting,Cattan2021a}.
+Therefore, ECB+ and NewsWCL50 establish two diverse CDCR tasks: lexical ambiguity and lexical diversity.

-This diversity of the annotation schemes supports the conclusion of \citet{bugert2021generalizing} to evaluate CDCR models on multiple CDCR datasets. \citet{bugert2021generalizing} evaluated the state-of-the-art CDCR models on multiple event-centric datasets and reported their unstable performance across these datasets.
+The diversity of the annotation schemes supports the conclusion by \newcite{bugert2021generalizing} that CDCR models need to be evaluated on multiple CDCR datasets. \newcite{bugert2021generalizing} evaluated the state-of-the-art CDCR models on multiple event-centric datasets and reported their unstable performance across these datasets.
 The authors suggested evaluating every CDCR model on four event-centric datasets and report the performance on a single-document, within-subtopic, and within-topic levels.